slemire/slemire.github.io/_posts/2020-08-01-htb-writeup-oouch.md

 srw-rw-rw- 1 www-data www-data 0 Mar  2 15:21 uwsgi.socket
 ```

 We can write using the uwsgi protocol directly to the socket and manipulate the values.
+The code below is an ugly hack put together from some examples found online.
+The payload I used here sets the SUID bit on `/bin/bash`: `$(chmod u+s /bin/bash)`

 ```python
 import sys